Exam-Style Online Test | Class 11 Chemistry: Redox Reactions

 2 / 50

-2. What is the function of the salt bridge in a galvanic cell?
+2. Which of the following is true about the reduction half-reaction in a galvanic cell?

 3 / 50